k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 The **Discovery Pipeline** screen in the Catalog Settings tab provides a full and comprehensive view of the Discovery job configuration.
 It displays the product's default baseline configuration (retrieved from the product's **plugins.discovery** file) and the project-level rules.

-The **Baseline** rule includes a list of product built-in plugins with their input parameters, data snapshot sample size and more.
+The **Baseline** rule includes a list of the product's built-in plugins with their input parameters, data snapshot sample size and more.

 The Discovery Pipeline screen enables performing the following actions, described further in this article: